redsolution/django-simple-feedback/README.rst

 What's new
 ``````````

+0.4.2 - Added prefix fields settings and changing system of receipt form class.
+**WARNING!** If you update version and use custom templates, change in form action on ''{% url ajax_feedback key=form.get_settings_key %}'' .

 0.4.1 - Option to define humanized form names was added.

 0.4.0 - New version.
 Responses in DB was deleted and mailing lists was added.